FlutterFlow/flutterflow-documentation/docs/understanding-the-flutterflow-ui/projects/how-to-run-test-projects.md

 :::

 ## Test Mode
-Test mode uses Flutter's "Hot Reload" feature, which lets you immediately see any changes made to code in an emulator or on-device.
-Running your app in _Test_ Mode helps you experiment, test UIs, and fix bugs faster.
+_Test Mode_ runs a web version of your Flutter app and uses Flutter's "Hot Reload" feature, which lets you immediately see any changes made to code in an emulator or on-device.
+Running your app in _Test Mode_ helps you experiment, test UIs, and fix bugs faster.

 To run your app in Test Mode:
 1. Click on the **Test icon** or press **Cmd/Ctrl + I** (a keyboard shortcut).
 This will run your app in a new browser window.